The benefits of planting trees

 - Planting trees absorbs and locks up carbon, helping to reduce your net carbon emissions.
 Trees also have the potential for woodfuel use.

 - Trees can protect against soil erosion.
 They help prevent water drainage from land.

 Where to start

 Set out your objectives for what you want from your trees.
-Do you want to provide commercial crops, fuel supply, sport, biodiversity, or landscape improvement?
+Do you want to provide commercial crops, fuel supply, sport, biodiversity or landscape improvement?

 Assess available land

-- What type of land are you planning to plant on and what type of woodland would be suitable?
+What type of land are you planning to plant on and what type of woodland would be suitable?
 You'll also need to determine the size of land available and how many trees you want to plant.